 Grafting ensures that a particular set of genetics produce a consistent apple variety, whereas the seeds (and spores from fungi!) are a grab-bag of potentially undesirable parental genetics.
 Indeed, most of North Spore’s own spawn originated from cloned sections of spawn tissue rather than from wild spores.
 Speaking of our own spawn, we produce three distinct types of spawn, each with its own particular uses, benefits, and trade-offs.

-What is the different between a spore syringe and a culture syringe?
+What is the difference between a spore syringe and a culture syringe?

 As your cultivation game advances, you may be tempted to inoculate your own sterile substrates with either a spore or culture syringe.
 Whether made by yourself or purchased online it is important to know the difference between them.
 Mushroom mycelium, or spawn, suspended in liquid is called liquid culture and is housed inside a culture syringe.
 Mushroom spores suspended in sterile water inside of a syringe are called spore syringes.
 Both can be used to cultivate mushrooms by injecting a portion of the syringe into a sterilized grain bag which colonizes and can then be transferred to sterile substrates such as manure, straw, or sawdust.
 The difference between the two syringe types is mostly defined by their use cases.